 SQL Server is relational database server software offering tools for data storage, management, analysis, and reporting.
 It can be used as a back-end database server for internal applications or for powering a dynamic website.

 You can use this guide to help you find the SQL Server edition and licenses appropriate for your organization's needs.

-Microsoft offers SQL Server through TechSoup in the Standard, Business Intelligence, and Enterprise editions.
-The Standard and Business Intelligence editions are most suitable for medium-size charities and organizations.
+Microsoft offers SQL Server through TechSoup in the Standard and Enterprise editions.
+Standard Edition is most suitable for medium-size charities and organizations.
 Enterprise Edition is most suitable for large organizations.

 - Standard Edition offers basic database, reporting, and analytics capabilities.
 Microsoft offers this edition under the server/CAL and core-based licensing models.

-For more information on SQL Server editions, see the basic summary and full comparison of the features offered.
+For more information on SQL Server editions, see the basic summary, full comparison, and new feature comparison.

 - The core-based licensing products offered by TechSoup provide licenses for two cores.
 SQL Server with core-based licensing requires a minimum of four core licenses to function.
 In order to use these products, you will need to obtain enough copies to cover the cores in the processors you plan to use with SQL Server.